wlbr/wlbr.github.io/_posts/projects/2020-03-27-synology-prometheus.md

 ---

 Due to some trouble with my internet connection I built some tooling to monitor the connection.
 You may use it to gather data to talk to your provider.
-Or you can use to get into a measure-change-measure debugging cycle.
-The latter approach helped me solving my problems.
+Or you can use it to get into a measure-change-measure debugging cycle.
+The latter approach helped me solving my problems (see [this post]({% post_url blog/2020-05-05-dsl-debugging %}) for more details on my investigations & actions).

-So I modified an existing package (see the fork link on Github) to make the monitoring completely run in my Synology.
-I chose that one, as it is always running and capable of running docker (I've got a Synology + version).
+So I modified an existing package (see the fork link on Github) to make the monitoring completely running on my Synology.
+I chose that one, as it is always on and capable of running docker (I've got a Synology '+' version).
 So in the end there is a Docker Compose file that will do anything that's needed.
 For those of you who live on the edge and have it fully automated: there is a shell script as well that will even create all folders that are needed for the Docker images.

 I am collecting data for

 * up- and downstream DSL sync
 * up- and downstream throughput / mesured bandwidth